paradoxicalsphere/Cardano-Improvement-Proposals/CIP-x/README.md

 ## Abstract

 Are you interested in more diverse, inclusive, progressive and compassionate governance for Cardano, as well as greater accountability for your investment in the ecosystem?
 The Cardano protocol is a means to economy—not an end—and is not perfect.
-With proper governance, the protocol may not require perfection.
+With proper governance, the protocol may not require perfection.<sup><a href="#dependency">1</a></sup>

 <p align="center">
     <img src="https://github.com/paradoxicalsphere/cardano-improvement-proposals/blob/67ec3da1c085f86ae2ae9f74548a5c9ff5463973/CIP-x/images/Here%20to%20Help.png" alt="" title="">